abrusu-collins/abrusu-collins/README.md

 I am a Front End Engineer based in Accra, Ghana.

-I love developing softwares that run in your browser and I also love writing clean, effficient and elegant code.
+I love developing softwares that run in your browser and I also love <br>
+  writing clean, effficient and elegant code.

 I have been on this journey since 2018 and I love how it's going.

-`I'm currently job hunting`, I work well with persons of different backgrounds and personalities in both remote and physical work environments.
+`I'm currently job hunting`, I work well with persons of different backgrounds <br>
+and personalities in both remote and physical work environments.

 Kindly send me an email( snillochemingson@gmail.com) if you have any open roles for me.